 If you have any complaints, or suggestions for improvements, please contact either Dr T. Rees or one of the WTAIL operational leads.
-Contact can be made via telephone on 01443 622175 and 01443 622178, respectively; by facsimile on 01443 622309; via e-mail using Tracey.Rees2@wales.nhs.uk; or by writing to Dr T. Rees, Welsh Transplantation and Immunogenetics Laboratory, Welsh Blood Service, Ely Valley Road, Talbot Green, Pontyclun.
+Contact can be made via telephone on 01443 622175 and 01443 622178, respectively; via e-mail using Tracey.Rees2@wales.nhs.uk; or by writing to Dr T. Rees, Welsh Transplantation and Immunogenetics Laboratory, Welsh Blood Service, Ely Valley Road, Talbot Green, Pontyclun.
 CF72 9WB.